 My first trip to Morocco left me rather shaken up.
 I was in my mid-twenties, still naive, and went with a female friend.
 We had no idea how much she’d be hassled, every time I left her alone, even for five minutes, and we were beset by various cons and aggression.
 I rather sadly promised myself I’d never return.
-Then some recently retired friends of mine, flush with a renewed sense of freedom (thanks, at least in part, to their shiny new motor home and some sensible deal on senior travel insurance) just upped and drove off down there, spending a good three months simply pottering about… they returned with a completely different impression of the place than mine.
+Then some recently retired friends of mine, flush with a renewed sense of freedom (thanks, at least in part, to their shiny new motor home) just upped and drove off down there, spending a good three months simply pottering about… they returned with a completely different impression of the place than mine.

 It’s made me want to try again.
 On my list: